Best Chicken Coop Heaters to Keep Your Flock Warm This Winter

 PETNF Chicken Coop Heater 140 Watts Radiant Heat…

-• 【Thermal Protector & Heat-Sensitive Sticker】: Comes with a power switch with a temperature…
+• Thermal Protector and Heat-Sensitive Sticker: Comes with a power switch with a temperature…

-• 【Energy-efficient Design】: Reducing electricity use is our eco-friendly design philosophy.
-The…
+• Energy-Efficient Design: Reducing electricity use is central to our design philosophy.
+With a power…

-• 【UL Test Standards & Thermostatic System】: The built-in heating wire complies with UL standards….
+• UL Test Standards and Thermostatic System: The built-in heating wire complies with UL standards….

-• 【Two Ways to Use】: Easy to install, two options to install to fit different scenes; you can…
+• Two Ways to Use: Easy to install with two options to fit different scenarios.
+You can choose between…

-• 【Safe for Chicken Coops】: The type of heat is radiant heat, it’s very safe for your chickens….
+• Safe for Chicken Coops: The type of heat is radiant, making it very safe for your chickens.
+It is…

 Like the previous option, this heater boasts a 140-watt radiant heat output.
 That means efficient warmth distribution while staying energy-conscious.